underscorenygren/kubernetes-certbot/README.md

 kubectl create -f config/my-letsencrypt.yaml
 ```

-Because of some legacy deps, the subdomain is kept in a secret separately.
-Update kube.yaml to change
-that or create that secret:

-`kubectl create secret generic website --from-literal=cluster_name=mycluster`

 Add routing logic to it to your entry pod running in the cluster.
 For Nginx: